Marbury v. Madison: The Supreme Court's jurisdiction

-Article III says that the Supreme Court only has original jurisdiction over cases where a U.S. state is a party to a lawsuit or where a lawsuit involves foreign dignitaries.
+Article III says that the Supreme Court has original jurisdiction only in cases where a U.S. state is a party to a lawsuit or where a lawsuit involves foreign dignitaries.
 Neither of these categories covered Marbury's lawsuit, which was a dispute over a writ of mandamus for his justice of the peace commission.
-So, according to the Constitution, the Court did not have original jurisdiction over a case like Marbury's.
+According to the Constitution, therefore, the court did not have original jurisdiction over a case like Marbury's.

-But the Court had interpreted the Judiciary Act to have given it original jurisdiction over lawsuits for writs of mandamus.
-This meant that the Judiciary Act had taken the Constitution's initial scope for the Supreme Court's original jurisdiction, which did not cover cases involving writs of mandamus, and expanded it to include them.
-The Court ruled that Congress cannot increase the Supreme Court's original jurisdiction as it was set down in the Constitution, and it therefore held that the relevant portion of Section 13 of the Judiciary Act violated Article III of the Constitution.
+Because the court had interpreted the Judiciary Act to have given it original jurisdiction over lawsuits for writs of mandamus, this meant the Judiciary Act had taken the Constitution's initial scope for the Supreme Court's original jurisdiction, which did not cover cases involving writs of mandamus, and expanded it to include them.
+The court ruled that Congress cannot increase the Supreme Court's original jurisdiction as it was set down in the Constitution, and it therefore held that the relevant portion of section 13 of the Judiciary Act violated article III of the Constitution.

 Judicial review and striking down the law

-After ruling that it conflicted with the Constitution, the Court struck down Section 13 of the Judiciary Act in the U.S. Supreme Court's first ever declaration of the power of judicial review.
-The Court ruled that American federal courts have the power to refuse to give any effect to congressional legislation that is inconsistent with their interpretation of the Constitution—a move colloquially known as "striking down" laws.
+After ruling that section 13 of the Judiciary Act conflicted with the Constitution, the court struck down that section in its first ever declaration of the power of judicial review.
+The court ruled that American federal courts have the power to refuse to give any consideration to congressional legislation that is inconsistent with their interpretation of the Constitution—a move colloquially known as "striking down" laws.

-The U.S. Constitution does not explicitly give the American federal judiciary the power of judicial review.
-Nevertheless, the Court's opinion gives many reasons in support of the judiciary's possession of the power.
+The U.S. Constitution does not explicitly give the federal judiciary the power of judicial review.
+Nevertheless, the court's opinion gives many reasons in support of the judiciary's possession of the power.
 First, Marshall reasoned that the written nature of the Constitution inherently established judicial review.
 Borrowing from Alexander Hamilton's essay Federalist No. 78, Marshall wrote:

-Second, the Court declared that deciding the constitutionality of the laws it applies is an inherent part of the American judiciary's role.
-In what has become the most famous and frequently quoted line of the opinion, Marshall wrote:
+Second, the court declared that deciding the constitutionality of the laws it applies is an inherent part of the American judiciary's role.
+In what has become the most famous and most frequently quoted line of the opinion, Marshall wrote: